University of Florida study also finds visual breed ID flunks the DNA test.

 Agreement on breed among different assessors was only moderate, while accuracy compared with DNA profiles ranged from moderate to poor.

 These results raise difficult questions, because shelter workers and veterinarians are expected to determine the breed(s) of dogs in their facilities on a daily basis.
 Additionally, they are often called on as experts as to whether a dog’s breed will trigger seizure or regulatory action.
 The stakes for these dogs and their owners are in many cases very high.

-The study was conducted at four different Florida animal shelters with dog intake ranging from 2,520 to 10,154.
+The study of pit bull-type dogs was conducted at four different Florida animal shelters with dog intake ranging from 2,520 to 10,154.